Complex Toenails | Registered Nurse | Home Visits | 508-348-9128

 To provide risk management and education for prevention of injury and infection and promotion of independence and well-being.

 To promote a foot and nail care nursing community with accessible information sharing for scholarly nursing and lifelong learning.

 MS Nursing Education 2020 UMass Amherst

 AS Nursing 2010 Cape Cod Community College

+Registered Nurses and Licensed Practical Nurses can perform foot care in Massachusetts if they have special education and training.
 Certification guarantees compliance with the Massachusetts Board of Registration in Nursing Advisory Ruling on Nursing Practice, which requires nurses to have education (knowledge) and training (skills) to provide foot and nail care.

 The two certifications are Certified Foot Care Nurse (CFCN) through the Wound, Ostomy and Continence Nursing Certification Board (WOCNCB) and Certified Foot Care Specialist (CFCS) through the American Foot Care Nurses Association (AFCNA).